 - Organizational case studies (with teaching notes) that provide rich stories of individual organizations’ management and analytics initiatives and address a variety of issues in management sponsorship, strategic priorities, adoption and implementation of analytics, technical challenges, collaboration, communication, and actionable results in business analytics:

-- Different stakeholders involved in decision-making process and their role in implementation success
+- Different stakeholders involved in the decision-making process and their role in the implementation success

-- Role of strategic planning in adoption of analytics and implementation success
+- Role of strategic planning in the adoption of analytics and implementation success

 - Organizational challenges and barriers

-- Metrics to measure effectiveness of these technologies to enhance business value
+- Metrics to measure the effectiveness of these technologies to enhance business value

 - Success factors and reasons for failure